margaretstorey/startup2022/milestone 2 - release candidate.md

+*Note:  To be updated, the list below is from 2016 - slowly updating for 2022!
+Stay tuned*

 # Milestone 2 - Release Candidate

 For the second milestone (due on Friday, 11/03/2022) you are required to show progress based on the feedback you've received from the mentors about Milestone 1.